zylx0532/pasztor.at/_posts/2019-01-05-oop-misunderstandings.md

 to work around the problem and ensure that the encapsulation is not violated.

 A different way inexperienced programmers often violate encapsulation is by introducing *state* where none is required.
-Often younger programmers use private class variables to pass data from one function to another instead of using Data Transfer Objects to pass a complex structure to a different function.
+Often inexperienced programmers use private class variables to pass data from one function to another within the same class instead of using Data Transfer Objects to pass a complex structure to a different function.
 This introduces unnecessary complexity and often leads to bugs.

 In general, it is a good idea to avoid state (storing mutable data) in our classes whenever possible.
 If we do, it should be *well encapsulated* and made sure that it does not leak.